COVID-19 doubling time in India improved to 13.6 days in last 3 days

 The number of active COVID-19 cases stands at 53,946, while 34,109 people have recovered and one patient has migrated, it said.

 "Thus, around 37.51 per cent patients have recovered so far," a senior health ministry official said.
-In a tweet,
+In a tweet.

+Amid coronavirus outbreak, US to deport 161 Indian nationals in this week

 Vardhan said, "Because of India's well-turned strategy in the fight against COVID-19, the nation touched the 80,000-cases mark in 106 days as against 44-66 days taken by countries such as the UK, Italy, Spain, Germany and the US.
 I truly believe that under PM Narendra Modi's leadership, we will win this war against the pandemic."